xynehq/jaf/docs/CONTRIBUTING.md

-# Contributing to FAF Documentation
+# Contributing to JAF Documentation

-This guide explains how to contribute to the FAF documentation and work with MkDocs.
+This guide explains how to contribute to the JAF documentation and work with MkDocs.

 ## Prerequisites